rishabh-j-23/ex-crl/README.md

 Contributions are welcome!
 To contribute:

-- Fork the repository and create a new branch for your feature or bugfix.
-- Write clear, concise commit messages and add tests for new features.
-- Run `go test ./...` and ensure all tests pass before submitting a pull request.
-- If you find a bug or have a feature request, please open an issue or submit a pull request on the GitHub repository.
+- If you find a bug or a new feature please feel free to raise a pull request!
+Contributions are welcome!

 ## License